 A young plastic surgery intern gets tired of watching exciting developments in other fields (artificial hearts, etc).
 He finds a current, safe type of breast implants.
 All he has to do is convince his supervising surgeon this will work, and find a volunteer for the first patient.
 They gain immense financial success as cosmetic breast augmentation surgeries become accepted and frequented in American culture, but follow different paths.
 One becomes a narcissist interested in developing and implanting larger-sized implants popular with erotic dancers and female porn stars.
 The other continues to pursue a more serious, clinical approach for the everyday woman.
-Written by

 They changed the shape of the 20th century.

 Star Drug Store has been a Galveston, Texas fixture since 1917.
 Its exterior, with its distinctive ceramic Coca-Cola sign, is seen in several scenes, and Schwimmer's character uses a pay phone in the back of the soda fountain.
 It burned in 1998, shortly after the movie was released, and was closed for three years, before re-opening in 2001.
 See more

 The final credits list David Schwimmer's character as Dr. Christopher Saunders, but the character is called Kevin throughout the film, and is not once called Christopher.
 See more

 [about her breasts